Type 92 heavy machine gun: Design

 The gun was intended to be fired on a tripod with a team of three men.
-The unusual tripod was designed with removable carry poles, so that the weapon could be transported fully assembled for quicker deployment.
+The tripod was designed with removable carry poles, so that the weapon could be transported fully assembled for quicker deployment.

-An unusual characteristic of this gun was the placement of its iron sights – canted slightly to the right instead of centre.
+An unusual characteristic of this gun was the placement of its iron sights – canted slightly to the right instead of the centre.
 A number of different sights were produced for the weapon, the Type 93 and Type 94 periscopic sights as well as the Type 96 telescopic sight.
 A ring-type anti-aircraft sight was also produced.

-Major problems with this weapon included the short feed strips, which did not allow for as high a volume of fire as a belt-fed gun, and the oiler, which enabled better extraction in clean conditions but could bring dirt inside the gun in the field.
+Problems with this weapon included the use of 30-round feed strips, which did not allow for as high a volume of fire as a belt-fed gun, and the oiler, which enabled better extraction in clean conditions but could bring dirt inside the gun in the field.
 The gun has an internal oil pump which is mechanically activated by the bolt.
 The oil pump dispenses a small amount of oil onto a brush, which then lubricates each cartridge as it is fed into the gun.

 Combat history

 The Type 92 was used extensively by the Imperial Japanese Army and collaborationist Chinese forces.
-Captured weapons were also used by Chinese National Revolutionary Army troops against the Japanese during World War II, the Korean People's Army against the United Nations forces during the Korean War, the Viet Minh against the CEFEO forces during the First Indochina War, and the Indonesian Army against the Netherlands forces during the Indonesian National Revolution.
+Captured weapons were also used by Chinese troops against the Japanese during World War II, the Korean People's Army against the United Nations forces during the Korean War, the Viet Minh against the CEFEO forces during the First Indochina War, and the Indonesian Army against the Netherlands forces during the Indonesian National Revolution.